picocom

 Show help, or show keys.
 Prints a short description of all available function (command) keys.

 After performing one of the above operations, the program leaves the command mode and enters transparent mode.
-Example: To increase the baud-rate by two
+Example: To increase the baud-rate by two steps, you have to type:

 C-a, C-u, C-a, C-u